hanaa-mohamed/cpprelude/docs/hash_array.md

 void reserve(usize new_count);
 ```

-Reserves a memory that can hold the specified count of elements
+Reserves a memory that can hold the specified count of elements.

 #### clear